nachiketnasa/blog/_posts/2024-09-16-msc_cs_resources.md

 The new syllabus is pretty exciting.
 Almost everything related to ML is pretty much being taken care of.
 Only thing to focus on will be to create some impressive projects.
 I'll recommend you to do these as your subject-related projects (DM project, AI project etc.) since it'll be more challenging to manage solo projects created only for the sake of resume.

 3 of my first semester projects had 80% repeated content from BSc, which probably made it easier for me to score well.
+Those who didn't do their bachelors from DU may want to focus more on the theoretical concepts before diving into projects.

 Previous year papers: [here.][ducs-resources]
 I will (try to...) upload the last year assignments and papers soon.